-- person’s representatives (for example a parent, coach, legal adviser, manager).
+- person’s representatives (for example a parent, coach, legal adviser, medical practicioner).

-The ASC strives to limit the information it provides to outside organisations to what they need to provide their services to us - or to provide services to ASC clients.
-The ASC ensures that any organisation that it contracts with:
+Sport Australia strives to limit the information it provides to other external organisations to what they need to provide their services to us - or to provide services to Sport Australia clients.
+Sport Australia ensures that any organisation that it contracts with:

-- meets the privacy standards required by the ASC in protecting personal information and complies with the Privacy Act 1988; and
+- meets the privacy standards required by Sport Australia in protecting personal information and complies with the Privacy Act 1988 or if overseas, a law, or binding scheme, that has the effect of protecting the information in a way that, overall, is at least substantially similar to the Privacy Act; and

-- uses the personal information provided only for the purposes of the specific service being provided to the ASC, and for no other purpose.
+- uses the personal information provided only for the purposes of the specific service being provided to Sport Australia, and for no other purpose.

-The ASC may also need to provide personal information to others outside the ASC where:
+Sport Australia may also need to provide personal information to external parties where:

-- the ASC is required to by law or has a public duty to do so.
-For example, a Court, a regulator (such as the Australian Taxation Office or the police can compel the ASC to disclose personal information to them)
+- Sport Australia is required to by law or has a public duty to do so.
+For example, a Court, a regulator (such as the Australian Taxation Office or the police can compel Sport Australia to disclose personal information to them); or

-Disclosure of ASC held personal information to overseas recipients
+Disclosure of Sport Australia held personal information to overseas recipients

-The ASC provides its services to Australian sport and Australian athletes throughout the world, which at times requires personal and/or sensitive personal information to be disclosed overseas.
-The ASC maintains a permanent overseas facility in Italy and other overseas locations on a temporary basis (for example during Olympic and Paralympic Games).
+Sport Australia provides its services to Australian sport and Australian athletes throughout the world, which at times requires personal and/or sensitive personal information to be disclosed overseas.
+Sport Australia maintains a permanent overseas facility in Italy and other overseas locations on a temporary basis (for example during Olympic and Paralympic Games).

 - the information relates to providing information to an international sporting organisation (for example the IOC, FINA, IAAF) for the purposes of administering or assisting sport and sporting competition

-- the information relates to a sports drug and/or safety matter or is otherwise relevant to the functions of the World Anti‑Doping Authority
+- the information relates to an anti-doping and/or safety matter or is otherwise relevant to the functions of the World Anti‑Doping Authority

 - the information is provided in the management of travel or logistics for administrating staff, athletes and teams